zendframework/zf2-documentation/docs/languages/en/modules/zend.http.request.rst

 **__toString**
    ``__toString()``

-   Allow PHP casting of this object
+   Allow PHP casting of this object.

    Returns string